inoue0426/drGAT/README.md

 ## Environment

 Our experiment was conducted on Ubuntu with an NVIDIA A100 Tensor Core GPU.
-If you want to re-train model, we reccomend to use GPU.
+If you want to re-train model, we recommend using GPU.

 ---